brewchetta/programming-challenge-quick-typer/README.md

 - Clear the `typer-input` value

-- Change the `word-input` to display the new word
+- Change the `word-display` to display the new word

 Be sure to comment back in the code that initially hides the `typer-input` after you're satisfied that everything's working properly.